Jim Liddane

 Jim Liddane Jim Liddane Jim Liddane

-A keen soccer fan, he acted as co-manager (with Eric Lynch), of the CBS team which won two Irish Cup trophies in its first three seasons and which went on to represent Ireland in the 1975 ISF Football World Cup held in Turkey.
+A keen soccer fan, he acted as co-manager (with his friend and colleague Eric Lynch), of the CBS team which won two Irish Cup trophies in its first three seasons and which went on to represent Ireland in the 1975 ISF Football World Cup held in Turkey.

-Radio has always been another of Jim's hobbies, and in 1980 he joined the broadcasting staff at Big L Radio Limerick (owned and managed by Mike Richardson), where he hosted a number of shows, before moving in 1986 to Sound Channel 102FM (founded by Joe Taylor and managed by Darren O'Brien), becoming Controller of Progammes there in 1988.
+Radio has always been another of Jim's interests, and in 1980 - assisted by local friend and DJ Paddy Brennan - he joined the broadcasting roster at Big L Radio Limerick (owned and managed by Mike Richardson).
+On the closure of Big L, Jim moved in 1986 to Sound Channel 102FM (founded by Joe Taylor and managed by Darren O'Brien), becoming Controller of Progammes there in 1988.

-In 1989, university lecturer James Wallace invited Jim to join in seeking the first commercial radio licence to be awarded by the Irish government's Independent Radio & Television Commission.
-Althoúgh Jim had campaigned for seven years against state regulation of broadcasting, he accepted that there was no longer any alternative to the government's proposals, and so with James Wallace formed RLO95 to compete for the franchise.
+In 1989, university lecturer James Wallace invited Jim to join him in seeking the first commercial radio licence to be awarded by the Irish government's Independent Radio & Television Commission.
+Althoúgh Jim was averse to state regulation of local broadcasting, arguing that licensing requirements for spectrum use were unconstitutional as they restricted the fundamental right to free expression, he accepted that there was no longer any alternative to the government's proposals, and so with James Wallace formed RLO95 (Radio Limerick One 95fm) to compete for the franchise.

 The initial thirteen applicants were eventually whittled down to six, and after public hearings held in Limerick and Dublin before Justice Seamus Henchy of the Supreme Court, the RLO95 application was successful and the company was awarded a seven year licence.